 “Our investigation has uncovered substantial evidence that the court’s procedures are constitutionally deficient and function to impede a person’s ability to challenge or resolve a municipal charge, resulting in unnecessarily prolonged cases and an increased likelihood of running afoul of court requirements.”
 (Ferguson, 2015 findings p.
 42)

 I was raised to believe that the justice system has improved because it no longer imposes cruel penalties.
-A better process will not fix the situation when tyrants use the process as a penalty.
+I now know that a process does not make things better when the process becomes the punishment.
 Bureaucrats are very effective at delaying the process and rescheduling trials for years.
 After an arrest, a person may lose their job and have trouble finding a new job with the arrest on their record.
-Eventually, the accused find themselves alone, abandoned by friends and family, and ending up financially and emotionally bankrupt with no one to help them.
+Eventually, the accused find themselves alone, abandoned by friends and family.
+They end up financially and emotionally bankrupt with no one to help them.
 Being forced to wait while emotionally stressed is worse than the penalty.
 To make it stop, people plead guilty and get locked behind bars without ever presenting any defense.

 “Convictions are guaranteed by a plea bargain.”
 (Hessick, 2002).